-We’re about to launch our fully-functional and well-polished MVP, and this role will be charged with taking the reins alongside our current contract developer and pushing forward on feature development as user feedback starts coming in more quickly.
+This role will be charged with taking the reins alongside our founder and a contract developer and pushing forward on feature development and as our userbase grows.

-Our Agency Team: Content Harmony is an established marketing agency founded around 2012.
-We work with large national brands to help them create and promote content projects, with a focus on growing their organic website traffic.
-We currently have 8 agency team members, mostly located in the Seattle area but all working remotely.
-Our agency team serves as our own testing group, validating our software while pointing out bugs and feature requests.
+Content Harmony was started as a marketing agency in 2012.
+We worked with large national brands to help them create and promote content projects, with a focus on growing their organic website traffic.

-Our Software: In 2018, we embarked on a project to take our internal content production process and build a SAAS version for content marketers to integrate into their own workflow.
-You can learn some general information about our application at contentharmony.com/product/.
+In 2018, we embarked on a project to take our internal content production process and build a SaaS version for content marketers to integrate into their own workflow.
+We launched to the public in 2020 and spun off our agency team as a separate company.

-Fast forward a few hundred hours and wireframes later and our application is nearly ready to launch after beta testing during summer 2019.
-To date, all development has been handled by our founder Kane alongside a contract Senior Rails Developer working 5-10 hours per week.
+To date, all development has been handled by our founder Kane alongside contract Rails developers working 5-20 hours per week.

 What You Will Be Doing: